1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

-You finally did it!
-You quit your old job and ventured out on your own.
-But, as you know, hanging out a shingle can be scary.
-The success of your business is in your hands when you’re self-employed, so you need to take advantage of whatever assistance is available.
+You're pursuing a dream?
+You're tired of your boss?
+You need more flexibility in your life?
+No matter what your reason is for quitting your old job and ventured out on your own, hanging out a shingle can be scary.
+The success of your business is in your hands when you're self-employed, so you need to take advantage of whatever assistance is available.
 That includes help lowering your tax bill.

 Whether you are fully self-employed or do some freelancing in addition to your job as an employee, if you work at home the government might subsidize what are generally considered personal expenses.

 The key to the home-office deduction is to use part of your home or apartment regularly and exclusively for your moneymaking endeavor.
 Pass that test and part of your utility bills and insurance costs can be deducted against your business income.
 You can also write off part of your rent or, if you own your home, depreciation (a noncash expense that can save you real money on your tax bill).

 Many work-at-home taxpayers skip this break, either because they don't know about it, are afraid claiming it will trigger an audit, or are put off by the recordkeeping hassle necessary to back up the deduction if challenged.
 In recent years, though, the IRS has come up with a simplified method that allows taxpayers to deduct $5 for every square foot that qualifies for the deduction.
 If you have a 300-square-foot home office (the maximum size allowed for this method), your deduction is $1,500.
 You get this tax-saver every year you have a qualifying home office.

 There's a tax deduction waiting if you drive your own car for business…and it isn't just for Uber or Lyft drivers.
 Any self-employed person who makes deliveries, drives to a client's location or otherwise uses a personal vehicle for work-related purposes can claim this deduction.